 Increased temperatures generally have a positive effect on butterfly populations; as they do on many insects, so most butterfly species might be predicted to increase in diversity, range and abundance under a warmer climate, although some may decline.
 Unfortunately, many of the species which we might have expected to benefit from warming climate, may be threatened for other reasons, e.g. due to their inability to move north fast enough, and their specialization in terms of hosts and habitats.
 In other words, there are opposing forces at work, and the negative responses to habitat loss may outweigh the positive responses to climate warming.
 The effect of these dual forces, of habitat modification and climate change, especially loss of habitat, may cause specialist species to decline, leaving biological communities with reduced diversity (i.e. loss of rare species) and largely dominated by mobile and widespread habitat generalists, like the Comma butterfly, Polygonia c-album, for example.
 Not that I have anything against generalists!
 I am one myself!

 We should expect to see many butterflies species emerging earlier in the spring, a phenomenon which is already very apparent.
 For example, Purple emperors (Apatura iris) are emerging much earlier than a few decades ago.
 Warming temperatures are advancing butterfly appearances in spring by two or three weeks on average, and presumably this trend will continue?
+For example, silver-spotted skippers emerging earlier, getting larger and expanding their distributions northwards as spring temperatures increase.

 The average Spring appearance of the Orange Tip (Anthocharis cardamines), has also shifted considerably earlier than say, in the 1970s.
 Things are changing fast!

-Unfortunately, only a minority of UK butterflies have increased their distributions since the 1970s, probably as a response to climate change.
+Unfortunately, despite these individual gains, only a minority of UK butterflies have increased their distributions since the 1970s, probably as a response to climate change.
 According to Butterfly Conservation, the responses of butterflies to the climate changes, at least what we have seen so far, are much more variable than previously realised, and the increasing frequency of extreme weather events – heavy rain in particular I would judge – may have serious implications for butterfly populations.
 I remain optimistic though.
 Butterflies have seen the coming and going of the ice sheets, and unlike the dinosaurs, they even survived the mass extinction event at the end of the Cretaceous!
 A probable asteroid impact that occurred 65.5 mya.
 Admittedly 60% of butterfly species died out as a result of that catastrophe, but it is a good track record!
 I’d put my money on them lasting longer than us!

 Many species, butterflies included, are moving north, shifting their breeding distributions if they can, but it may take decades or even centuries for species to reach an equilibrium which reflects the altered climate, assuming it ever remains sufficiently static for the slowly migrating species to catch up.
 Since Man now occupies most of the planet, if we want to facilitate this process, we need to create habitats, green bridges or refuges, to help them cope with climate change.
 Their fate is in our hands.
 Climate change will have a massive impact on butterflies and ourselves; but if we provide them with what they need – a place to live, survive and thrive – then I think they will (mostly) be OK.
 Perhaps I am being too optimistic; but we must have hope.
 There will be a few specialists though, like northern range species, or mountain species, whose habitats will just disappear.
 Like polar bears, species like the Arctic fritillary (below) will have nowhere to go; the climate which they evolved in will just have gone.
 They just won’t be able to make the leap to being a hot-house species.
 Our own species, like the Scotch Argus and Northern Brown Argus (Aricia artaxerxes) will also be severely challenged.